arturoherrero/arturoherrero.com/article/_posts/2011-02-06-the-mythical-50-books-year.md

 redirect_from: /2011/02/06/the-mythical-50-books-year/
 ---

-I love to learn and read books.
+I love reading books and learning from them.

-> When reading you should take care of two things: select good books and read them well.
+> A great book should leave you with many experiences, and slightly exhausted at the end.
+You live several lives while reading.
-> ~Jaime Balmes
+> - William Styron.

-I'm tracking every single book that I read in my life, you can see my [reading list][1].
+I'm tracking every single book that I read in my life; you can find my reading list [here][1].

-Some time ago, I heard about a reading challenge: read 50 books per year.
+A while ago, I came accross a reading challenge: reading 50 books per year.
 Every year I'm getting closer.